zooba/PTVS-wiki/Cloud-Project.md

 ======

 A project can be deployed to a Microsoft Azure Cloud Service by selecting the Cloud project, then selecting Publish from the Build menu.
-You can also right-click the project and select Publish.
+You can also right-click the cloud project and select Publish.
-(Note that the Publish menu on a Python project is not the same sort of publish.)
+(Note that the Publish menu on any individual project will not publish the entire cloud service, and may not be able to update the selected project in an existing cloud service.)

 Publishing occurs in two phases.
-The first is packaging, which runs on your development machine and produces a single package containing all the roles for your Cloud Service.
+The first is packaging, which runs on your development machine and produces a single package containing all the roles for your cloud service.
 This package is deployed to Microsoft Azure, which will initialize one or more virtual machines for each role and deploy the source.

 As each virtual machine activates, it will execute the `ConfigureCloudService.ps1` script and install any dependencies.